 J.J.M.J.
 Boom MA (Jeroen)

-My research focusses on essayistic film practices and the role of moving images as nodes of resistance in processes of social and political stigmatisation, particularly in the context of anti-migrant sentiments.
+My research focuses on essayistic film practices and the role of moving images as nodes of resistance in processes of social and political stigmatization, particularly in the context of anti-migrant sentiments.

-PhD Position at the Radboud Institute for Culture & History (RICH), researching how contemporary essay films about migration in Europe signify different realities of displacement and statelessness through a contingent aesthetics that resists essentialisation.
-The filmmakers in my dissertation search for different forms to mediate the uncertainties and tragedies of dislocation, mobilising questions revolving around memory, testimony, narrative, and representation.
+In my dissertation, I look at essay films that signify different realities of displacement and statelessness through a contingent aesthetics that resists essentialization.
+The filmmakers in my dissertation search for different forms to mediate the uncertainties and tragedies of dislocation, mobilizing questions revolving around memory, testimony, narrative, and representation.